 - Finally, having an Irish whiskey or blended-Scotch will round out your whiskey selection nicely.
 They’re not as common or versatile as the others but are ideal for drinking on-the-rocks or in a Rob Roy (Scotch Manhattan).

-- Light rum (also know as white rum) is the most versatile of the rums and essential for making either a Daiquiri or a Mojito.
+- Light rum (also known as white rum) is the most versatile of the rums and essential for making either a Daiquiri or a Mojito.

 - A bottle of blanco (or silver) tequila is the most versatile and is essential for making a Margarita or Paloma.